PDM4AR/exercises/docs/05-dubinspath.md

     return sp.zeros(len(state_vars), 1)

-def compute_chow_rank(
+def compute_chow_closure(
     vector_fields: Sequence[sp.Matrix],
     state_vars: Sequence[sp.Symbol],
-    eval_point: dict[sp.Symbol, sp.Expr],
     max_bracket_depth: int,
-) -> int:
+) -> sp.Matrix:
     # TODO implement here your solution
-    return 0
+    return sp.Matrix.hstack(*vector_fields)
 ```

-Start at depth zero with the original vector fields.
-At each subsequent depth,
-compute brackets between the original fields and the fields generated at the
-previous depth, stopping after `max_bracket_depth`.
-Keep every field and
-derivative symbolic throughout this construction.
-Only after building the final
-closure matrix should you substitute the supplied `eval_point` and compute its
-rank.

-The evaluator will use arbitrary symbol names and generic symbolic systems at
-both regular and singular evaluation points.
-Different valid bracket orders or
+Construct the symbolic Chow closure up to `max_bracket_depth`.
+This parameter bounds the maximum nesting degree of the Lie brackets, with the original fields at depth zero.
+Keep your returned matrix purely symbolic, using arbitrary state-variable names to ensure a generic implementation.
+During grading, the evaluation suite will substitute exact coordinates (both regular and singular evaluation points) into your matrix and compute the rank of the resulting numerical matrix to compare against the ground truth.

-spanning sets are acceptable: return only the final integer rank.
+Since multiple valid spanning sets exist, the exact number, order, or sign of the columns in your matrix are not evaluated; only the final rank matters.

 ### Test cases and performance criteria

 All of the described subtasks are individually graded on different test cases.
 For each task, we use an **accuracy** metric which we compute by counting the number of *correctly* computed test cases divided by the total number of test cases, i.e. for task $i$: $\frac{N_{correct,i}}{N_{task,i}}$.
 We define a test case to be computed *correctly*, if:

 - For task 1,2,3: The computed return values match the ones of the solution up to some numerical tolerance.
 - For task 4,6: The computed `Path` is in the set of **optimal** (i.e.minimum distance) paths and follows the specification made in the problem description.
 - For task 5: The computed values for Dubins length, spline length, and feasibility must match the reference solution within a given numerical tolerance.
-- For task 7: The returned integer rank must match the symbolic reference result at the supplied evaluation point.
+- For task 7: The rank obtained by evaluating the returned symbolic closure must match the reference rank at the supplied evaluation point.

 We provide some example test cases for each subtask.
 After running the exercise locally, you will find the report in the folder `out/ex05`.
 The provided test cases are not the same as the ones run on the test server used for grading, we advise you to additionally test your implementation using your own defined test cases, e.g. by modifying the existing ones in `src/pdm4ar/exercises_def/ex05/data.py`.

 The final evaluation result is the normalized, weighted (see [%] in each description) sum of all the individual accuracy results of the subtasks and lies between [0,1].